Goodison Park: Transition to Everton Women stadium

 Hill Dickinson Stadium under construction in April 2023 with the Victoria Tower to the right.

 In February 2021, Liverpool City Council voted in favour of Everton's £82 million plan to redevelop Goodison Park into a mixed-use scheme featuring 173 homes and 51,000 sqft of offices.
 The approval followed the green light for the club's new Everton Stadium, which was nearing completion, and was scheduled to be occupied by the summer of 2025.
 In September 2024 Historic England issued a Certificate of Immunity from Listing, guaranteeing that the stadium and its structures would not be statutorily listed within the next five years.
 As well as the homes and office space, the outline proposals for the Goodison Park site in Walton included a 63,000 sqft six-storey care home, more than 107,000 sqft of space for community uses, and 8,000 sqft of retail and leisure space.

 Plans to demolish the stadium changed following Everton's 2024 takeover, with the new owners saying the stadium would be "preserved for community use" and a feasibility study was commissioned to determine if the stadium could host the club's women's team.

 On 13 May 2025, Everton announced it would no longer pursue a redevelopment of the Goodison Park stadium, instead opting to use the stadium as the home ground for their women's team from the 2025–26 WSL season onwards, making the stadium the largest dedicated women's football stadium in the UK.
 The transition to becoming a home for the women's team would see the capacity reduced, with the upper tiers of the Gwladys Street End and the Bullens Road stand, as well as the top balcony of the Goodison Road stand being left out of use, instead covered with Everton Women's team branding unless demand for derbies and significant matches cause an opening of stands.
 Additionally, the number of seats in the remaining parts of the stadium would be reduced to create more space.
 Five days later, the Everton men's team played their final game at the stadium, securing a 2–0 win over Southampton with a brace from Iliman Ndiaye.

 The Everton women's team played their first match at Goodison against Tottenham on 14 September 2025.
-Tottenham won the match 2-0, with midfielder Olga Ahtinen scoring the stadium's first goal in WSL competition.
+Tottenham won the match 2–0, with midfielder Olga Ahtinen scoring the stadium's first goal in WSL competition.

+On 8 August 2026, the 2026-27 EFL Cup first-round fixture between Preston North End and Huddersfield Town, had to be held at Goodison Park.
+This was due to the installation of a hybrid pitch at Deepdale not yet being complete.
+PNE won the match 4-3 on penalties after a 1-1 draw at full time; incidentally, their second-round tie was against Everton at Deepdale on 26 August, a 0-4 loss to the home team.